-Vocalist Kris Adams is the author of Sing Your Way Through Theory: A Music Theory Workbook For The Contemporary Singer.
-Her recording credits include two television specials for PBS and three CD releases, This Thing Called Love, Weaver of Dreams, and Longing, on Jazzbird Records.
+Vocalist Kris Adams is the author of Sing Your Way Through Theory: A Music Theory Workbook for the Contemporary Singer.
+Her recording credits include two television specials for PBS and three CD releases: This Thing Called Love, Weaver of Dreams, and Longing, all on Jazzbird Records.
 Adams has shared the stage with Joe Lovano, Wayne Escoffery, Lee Musiker, Cameron Brown, Billy Drummond, Bill Pierce, Harvie S, Jay Leonhart, and Michelle Hendricks.
-She has performed and given clinics in New England, New York, Los Angeles, Brazil, Germany and Italy, recently, at the Fara Sabina Jazz Festival along side Jonathan Kreisberg, Kevin Hays, Rueben Rogers, and Gregory Hutchinson.
+She has performed and given clinics in New England, New York, and Los Angeles in the U.S., and also in Brazil, Germany, and Italy, including recently at the Fara Sabina Jazz Festival alongside Jonathan Kreisberg, Kevin Hays, Rueben Rogers, and Gregory Hutchinson.

 - Career Highlights